Chest imaging includes use of:

 Chest fluoroscopy is the use of a continuous x-ray beam to image movement.
 It is useful for detecting unilateral diaphragmatic paralysis.
 During a sniff test, in which the patient is instructed to forcibly inhale through the nose (or sniff), a paralyzed hemidiaphragm moves cranially (paradoxically) while the unaffected hemidiaphragm moves caudally.

-Several ancillary procedures such as bronchoscopy can be done with fluoroscopic guidance.
+Several ancillary procedures such as bronchoscopy can be performed with fluoroscopic guidance.

 Chest Computed Tomography (CT)

-Images obtained with the patient in the prone position can help differentiate dependent atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
-Patients may have dyspnea or respiratory failure if atelectasis is extensive.
-They may also develop pneumonia.
-Atelectasis is usually... read more (which changes with changes in body position) from lung disorders that cause ground-glass attenuation in the dependent posterior parts of the lungs, which persists despite changes in patient position (eg, fibrosis due to idiopathic pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis (IPF), the most common form of idiopathic interstitial pneumonia, causes progressive pulmonary fibrosis.
-Symptoms and signs develop over months to years and include... read more
+Images obtained with the patient in the prone position can help differentiate dependent atelectasis (which changes with changes in body position) from lung disorders that cause ground-glass attenuation in the dependent dorsal parts of the lungs, which persists despite changes in patient position (eg, fibrosis due to idiopathic pulmonary fibrosis, asbestosis, or systemic sclerosis).

 CT angiography

 Contrast agent load is comparable to that with conventional angiography, but the test is quicker and less invasive.
-CT angiography provides sufficient accuracy for the detection of pulmonary emboli, so it has largely replaced conventional pulmonary angiography and, except in patients unable to tolerate contrast agents, ventilation/perfusion (V/Q) scanning.
+CT angiography provides sufficient accuracy for the detection of pulmonary emboli, and it is typically used instead of conventional pulmonary angiography except in patients unable to tolerate contrast agents, in whom ventilation/perfusion (V/Q) scanning may be used.

 Superior sulcus tumors